executium/trending-historical-cryptocurrency-news/README.md

 ### Python SDK
 The [Python SDK for trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/python-sdk) is available for use.
 Please review the readme.md available there for more information on how to utilize the Python files.

+### Java SDK
+The [Java SDK for crypto trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/java-sdk) is available for use.
+Please review the README.md available there for more information on how to configure the JAVA files.

+### Node SDK
+The [Node SDK for crypto trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/node-sdk) is available for use.
+Please review the README.md as there are several forms available for the `node` installation.
+Both client and express available.

 ## General Information